defold/defold.github.io/_posts/2020-05-31-The-Defold-engine-code-style.md

 ---

 If you want to learn more about our contribution process and how to help out then please [head over to our Contribution page](/contribute/).

+If you want to discuss the source code please join [the discussions in the sourcecode category on the Defold forum](https://forum.defold.com/c/source-code).